KristoferMar/React-Guide/README.md

 2. build & Optimize Project : "npm run build in create-react-app project
 3. Server must ALWAYS serve index.html (also for 404 cases). : (to ensure that Routing works correctly)
 4. Upload Build Artifacts to (static) Server. : In /build folder when using create-react-app

+<h2>General notes</h2>

+- If you need anything which is not in this project we can use "https://madewithreact.com/" to find applications with free access to the github code where you can find usable components.